triplea-game/triplea/docs/map-making/reference/map-yml-file.md

 # map.yml file

+The map.yml file is used to obtain the name of the map and the paths and names of the games contained in the map.
-This file describes the name and contents of a map and is used as of version 2.6 and later.
-It will be used by both the game-engine to know about downloaded maps and also by the maps-server which will scan map repositories and read the map.yml to create a map listing index.
+The file is used by both the game engine to know which maps are installed and also by the maps-server to index map repositories and make those maps available for download.

 ## map.yml location

-The 'map.yml' can be placed anywhere in a map folder, typically it should be placed at the 'content root' where all the other map files are located.
-EG:
+The 'map.yml' should be placed at the top-most directory of a map.

 ```
 my-map-folder/
+  |- map.yml  <<<
+  |+map/
    |- assets/
    |- flags/
    |- reliefTiles/
    |- units/
    |- polygons.txt
-  |- map.yml  <<<
 ```

 ## YAML file caution

 Be careful to not use tabs, SPACES ONLY!
-The indentation of the file contents matters!
+The indentation of the file matters!

 ## map.yml contents